Find Affordable College Courses

 Fairfield U also took the #3 spot in our Best Sociology Bachelor’s Degree Schools in Connecticut rankings.

-Sacred Heart University came in at #8 in this year’s edition of the Best Value Sociology Bachelor’s Degree Schools in Connecticut ranking.
-Sacred Heart is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.
+Sacred Heart University ranked #8 on this year’s Best Value Sociology Bachelor’s Degree Schools in Connecticut list.
+Sacred Heart is a moderately-sized private not-for-profit school located in the suburb of Fairfield.

 The average tuition and fees for an in-state undergraduate at Sacred Heart are $45,230 a year.
 On average, sociology graduates from Sacred Heart take out $23,048 in student loans while working on their Bachelor's Degree.

-Connecticut College did quite well in this year’s ranking of the best places for sociology students to get a bachelor’s degree.
-It came in at #9 on the list.
+Connecticut College landed the #9 spot in the 2023 rankings for the best value bachelor’s degree sociology programs.
 Located in the city of New London, Conn College is a private not-for-profit school with a small student population.

-Conn College also took the #4 spot in our Best Sociology Bachelor’s Degree Schools in Connecticut rankings.
+Conn College also made our Best Sociology Bachelor’s Degree Schools in Connecticut list, coming in at #4.

 Best Value Sociology Colleges in the New England Region